Adamslab/OpenSlider/Bill Of Materials/Readme.md

 ## Roller Carriage Wheels

-3x V-Slot or T-Slot roller wheels are used for the X-Axis roller carriage.
+3x V-Slot roller wheels are used for the X-Axis roller carriage.

-For T-Slot rail,  3x Option B or similar roller wheels are used:
+3x Option B or similar roller wheels are used:

 https://s.click.aliexpress.com/e/_rJTbgF

 ## GT2 Belt